sjjsy/sjjsy.github.io/_resume/resume.md

 ambitious and active in my personal life:

 Running
-: I have thus far completed four marathons (and the fifth is already scheduled) and many more shorter distances.
+: I have thus far completed four marathons and many more shorter distances.
 My personal bests are 3h14 for a marathon, 1h32 for a half marathon, 38:50 for a 10 km, and 14:50 for a 4 km.
 I have placed at the top three in some smaller events, and eg. during my military training I scored highest in my company in the new recruits' Cooper's test.
 I also participated in a team representing my company in an orienteering competition and in a relay running competition.
 The latter was organized during my training at the Reserve Officer School and our team ranked second, after only the team of Utti Jaeger Regiment.

 Cycling
 : For me cycling is not a racing sport, instead it is a healthy sporty mode